denten-papers/xp-routledge/proposal.md

 field, divided into three distinct regions or sub-fields: computational methodology, knowledge design, and critical making.
 These regions structure the descriptive part of the narrative.
-Not meant to be exhaustive, each of the book's three central chapters will contain a case study indicative of the sub-field.
+Not meant to be exhaustive, each of the book's three central chapters contains a case study indicative of the sub-field.
 Comprising Part II and the core of the book, these chapters connect recent developments in the digital humanities with long-standing concerns in literary study.